 - Dressing: honey sesame

-This salad is keto friendly.
-To lower the carbs, omit the wonton strips.
-To lower the sugar, omit the powdered sugar from the spice rub, and don’t sprinkle the white sugar on the honey Thai almonds.
-Cut the honey down to 2 tablespoons in the dressing, and in the honey Thai almonds.
+- Keto: This salad is keto friendly.
+Omit the wonton strips, and don't use sugar in the spice rub or the honey Thai almonds.
+Cut the honey down to 2 tablespoons in the dressing and in the honey Thai almonds.
 To increase the fat, sprinkle on more cheese.